A cinematographer with a uniquely intimate style and sensitive eye -

 from scenes of peaceful realisation or ones of panic and violence, Nick puts precedence on characters and the world they inhabit.

-A BIFA nominated, multi-award winning cinematographer Nick is known for Ben Sharrock's debut feature 'PIKADERO' as well as Cannes 2020 hidden gem 'LIMBO'.
+A BIFA nominated, multi-award-winning cinematographer Nick is known for Ben Sharrock's debut feature 'PIKADERO' as well as Cannes 2020 hidden gem 'LIMBO' (currently on MUBI UK).
 Other work includes; Claire Oakley's psychological drama-thriller 'MAKE UP' and the Berlinale winning 'BUTTERFLY KISSES'.